 Boasting state-of-the-art cinematic theaters, the Lucas Museum will host daily screenings, both individual movies and as part of film series.
 Student films will also be shown.
 To enhance the experience, the museum will host pre-screening speaker talks, film study workshops, and related lectures and panels.

-Other museum amenities include a fine dining restaurant, a 4,200 square-foot drop-in library, event spaces, and several acres of added green space.
+Other museum amenities include a fine dining restaurant, a 4,200 square-foot drop-in library, event spaces, museum store, digital classrooms and lecture halls.

 Surrounded by more than 100 elementary and high schools, and located near Lucas' alma mater, USC, the Lucas Museum will make education a high priority.
 From museum visitors to students, teachers and aspiring artists, everyone is invited to learn how great stories are created and why they matter.
 The museum will feature public lectures and classes for all ages, hands-on workshops, after-school programs and camps, and a wide variety of additional educational opportunities.